Insurance for In-Home Caregivers

 Caregivers and personal care providers offer essential care to thousands of Americans with disabilities or chronic illnesses and those who are elderly.
 They often work with individuals who are fragile or need continuous care.
 No matter how careful you are, the unexpected could still happen despite your skill and dedication.

-BizInsure offers specialized insurance coverage for in-home caregivers, providing essential protection against common liability claims you may face as you care for others.
+BizInsure offers specialty insurance coverage for in-home caregivers, providing essential protection against common liability claims you may face as you care for others.

 Who we cover